-One of the main factors that encourages entrepreneurs to proceed with the incorporation of their SME is the fact that corporations benefit from a better tax rate.
+One of the main considerations that encourages entrepreneurs to incorporate their SME is the fact that corporations benefit from a better tax rate.
 In Quebec, incorporated SMEs are granted certain deductions at the provincial and federal levels.

 However, tax rates and deductions may vary according to certain criteria.
 To benefit from this advantage as much as possible, SMEs often use corporate tax services to optimize their tax planning.

 The shareholders of a corporation own shares in that company, which makes them the proprietors.
 It might be logical to think that these shareholders hold a great deal of the company's fiscal and financial responsibility.

 But this is not the case—they actually have much more limited responsibility.
 Since a corporation is its own legal entity, the majority of the responsibility belongs to the company itself.
 Shareholders are therefore highly protected because their personal liability is limited to the value of their shares.

 For example, the owners are not liable for the corporation’s debts, meaning that their personal assets are protected from the corporation’s creditors.